-When I think about one of my first memories of actively practicing religion, I remember riding in the car with my mother, grandmother and two older sisters.
-It was some summer vacation from maybe sixth grade.
-The mornings were spent attending some religious ceremonious sermon-ana-bob-thing.
+When I think about one of my first memories of actively practicing religion, I remember riding in the car with my mother, grandmother

 I spent days sitting among large groups of women much older than me, hours spent happily listening spending time with my sisters, cousins and sort off summer camp friends.
-I can probably credit the respectful etiquette to that and in fact this etiquette guided me to be open to all kinds of religions and peoples later on in my life
+I can probably credit the respectful etiquette to that and in fact this etiquette guided me to be open to all kinds of religions and peoples later on in my life.

 Having been brought up attending community based activities, relief work, being paired and teamed with so many different kinds of women.
 I grew older from pre-teen to full bloom teenager.
 The last of such summers was when I was sixteen.
 Background on what kind of family we are, by this time my parents had taken us traveling, my sisters were in Mount Holyoke College, summer vacations were just me and my mom.
 I had chosen to start covering my head and was now very familiar with the dichotomies any teenager faces when thinking about religion, society and science.